VCityTeam/UD-SV/Doc/Devel/Needs/Need014.md

-# Need 014: Ability to manage documents and their links
+# Need 014: Manage documents and their links with other city objects and documents

 ### User story